NateKulton/code_wars/exercises/codeWarsNotes.md

 This one wasn't hard it, only took me longer than it could have becasue my old code on this one was way off, and I trusted it as a baseline.

+openOrSenior.js Notes:

+Last time I tried to do this I didn't notice that the input was actually an array of arrays.
+This time I noticed it so I was about to do this problem after a little bit of rethinking about the problem.
+I also realized that the return value is supposed to be a list of strings.
+All I ended up doing was iterating through the data array that was passed to the function.
+Then I wrote a if statement to check if I should push 'Senior' or 'Open' to the membershipList array.